Decedent Care Services - Autopsy Services

 Proven Approach to Coordinating Care at the Time of Death

-We seek to provide guidance and support for family members and hospital staff ensuring that all actions in the continuum of care are administered with confidentiality and respect.
-We provide technical and logistical support in order that all parties have positive outcomes within an efficient time frame.
+We strive to provide guidance and support for family members and hospital staff, ensuring that all actions in the continuum of care are administered with confidentiality and respect.
+We provide technical and logistical support so that all parties have positive outcomes within an efficient time frame.

-The team consists of a Medical Director, Administrative Manager, Coordinator, and 2 full and 2 part time Decedent Care Associates (DCAs).
+The team consists of a Medical Director, Administrative Manager, Supervisor, and 2 full and 4 part time Decedent Care Associates (DCAs).
 Our 24 hours/day, 365 days/year operation provides quality services around the clock.

 The DCA's are trained professionals who provide a calm and supportive presence during an emotional and potentially stressful time.
 Each DCA has mortuary or science related backgrounds and degrees.